Freedteck/celo-frontend-challenge/README.md

 3. Go to [https://faucet.celo.org/alfajores](https://faucet.celo.org/alfajores) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet.
 5. Connect your wallet to the app.
-6. Test DApp by adding rooms to the marketplace.
+6. Test DApp by adding books to the Library.
-7. With another account, make reservations inputing the number of nights to be spent.
+7. With another account, purchase a book from the library.
 8. Approve and complete payments on Metamask
-9. Room will be locked from other users.
-10. Once time elapses, the reservation can be ended.
+9. Number of book sold will increase.

 ## Contributing